Germany 'shocks' allies by withholding Ukraine tanks

 Accusations of Russia appeasement have redoubled following Germany's decision to continue withholding tanks from Ukraine.

-German defence minister Boris Pistorius defended Berlin's decision following a Western weapons-pledging meeting by 54 countries at the Rammstein military base in Germany on Friday (20 January).
+German defence minister Boris Pistorius defended Berlin's decision following a Western arms-pledging meeting by 54 countries at the Rammstein military base in Germany on Friday (20 January).

 Join EUobserver today